SkylineCommunications/dataminer-docs/connector-help/connector_help/Promise_Technology_Vtrak_E-J_Class.md

 ## About

-The Promise Technology VTrak E-J Class driver is used to monitor a RAID Array.
-The driver gives the user an overview of the different paramaters of the array along with its status.
-The driver uses SNMP protocol to retrieve the data from the device.
+The Promise Technology VTrak E-J Class connector is used to monitor a RAID Array.
+The connector gives the user an overview of the different paramaters of the array along with its status.
+The connector uses SNMP protocol to retrieve the data from the device.
 All tables are polled every 30 seconds.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**